Teaching and Learning in Mixed Levels Aerial Arts Classes

 Tips to make a mixed levels aerial arts class flow smoothly

-• Use your onboarding emails, warmups, and everyday language to set and manage expectations.
-Make sure it is clearly communicated that it IS a mixed level class and what the pre-reqs are.
-Make sure students understand that no class is a private lesson.
+Use your onboarding emails, warmups, and everyday language to set and manage expectations.
+It makes a big difference when everyone knows that it IS a mixed level class and what the pre-reqs are.
+Help students understand that group class is for developing skills together, while private lessons are going deeper into individual questions and needs.
 Let them know you're getting around to everyone in time.
 When students know the structure, everyone relaxes a little.

-• Encourage self-sufficiency.
-Show students how to adjust their own progress when they fall behind or move ahead - doing a skill higher up, slower, with a spin, on their other side, or turning to a regression if needed, or beyond that, working on strength at home, coming to open climbs, or scheduling a private lesson.
+Encourage self-sufficiency.
+Show students how to adjust their own progress when they fall behind or move ahead - doing a skill higher up, slower, with a spin, on their other side, doing a drill or regression, pausing to watch others to learn, working on strength at home, coming to open climbs, or scheduling a private lesson.
 I kept posters up in the studio for them to get ideas for what to do to support themselves.

 Teachers of mixed levels aerial arts classes: